InteractionDesignFoundation/handbook/library/front-end/literature.md

     [🔒 Authenticated Member instance](https://github.com/InteractionDesignFoundation/IxDF-web/docs/code/backend/hints/authenticated-member-instance.md)).
 1. How to
     [🔒 create a new route and a new test view for it](https://github.com/InteractionDesignFoundation/IxDF-web/docs/code/backend/hints/create-test-route.md) for testing purposes.
-    Sometimes it's a faster way to implement a new feature.
+    Sometimes it’s a faster way to implement a new feature.

 For more back-end hints, please see [🔒 backend hints dir](https://github.com/InteractionDesignFoundation/IxDF-web/docs/code/backend/hints).